ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 - Watch for Poison bombs (if they are fixated on me run)
 - Stay in Power Generator Fields whenever possible.

+- Hero at start
+- Pot at Trinket Proc

 ## Chimaeron
 - Yes Lava Burst Glyph
 - Focus on your rotation and following directions to stack when you are supposed to.
 - Only time you need to worry about health is when you stack up.
 Debuff keeps you alive for most of the kill and at the end there is no healing.

+- Hero at end
+- Pot at Hero/Trinket

 ## Atramedes
 - Yes Lava Burst Glyph
 - No Chain Lightning Glyph
 - Make sure you are casting even when the boss is in the air.

+- Hero at start
+- Proc at Trinket after air phase

 ## Maloriak
 - Yes Chain Lightning Glyph
 - Yes Lava Burst Glyph
 - Spread on Blue Vial, Stack on Red but run out with consuming flames debuff
 - Interupt arcane storm (lightning)

+- Hero at end
+- Pot at Hero/Trinket

 ## Nef
 ### Overall